E-Commerce Website Security: Top 14 Must-Have Cybersecurity Features

 Without a VPN, hackers can easily manipulate the payment transaction and hack credit and debit card details.

-VPN will secure your customer’s payment transaction even on Wi-Fi and keep their sensitive data safe as houses.
+VPN will secure your customers’ payment transactions even on Wi-Fi and keep their sensitive data as safe as houses.

 The reCAPTCHA method is extremely effective in keeping hackers at bay.
-ReCAPTCHA generates random questions to which a bot cannot answer.
+Basically, ReCAPTCHA generates random questions that a bot cannot answer.

 There are plenty of malicious bots lurking around the internet in hopes of finding an ideal prey for cybercriminals.